Hamiltonian control to desynchronize Kuramoto oscillators with higher-order interactions: Derivation of the control term

 where the $N\times N$ matrix $\mathbf{L}:=2\mathbf{L}^{(1)}+6\mathbf{L}^{(2)}$ is given by

-We note that $\mathbf{L}$ has the same form as the multiorder Laplacian introduced in \cite{lucas2020multiorder} as we perform the sum on the third index of $\mathbf{B}$ to obtain a two-dimensional matrix to be added to $\mathbf{A}$.
+We note that $\mathbf{L}$ has the same form as the multiorder Laplace matrix introduced in~\cite{lucas2020multiorder} as we perform the sum on the third index of $\mathbf{B}$ to obtain a two-dimensional matrix to be added to $\mathbf{A}$.

-The matrix $\mathbf{L}$ is by construction symmetric and therefore has eigenvalues $0=\lambda_1<\lambda_2\leq\dots\leq\lambda_N$.
+The matrix $\mathbf{L}$ is by construction symmetric, non-negative and therefore has eigenvalues $0=\lambda_1<\lambda_2\leq\dots\leq\lambda_N$.
 In conclusion $\mathbf{J}$ has two null eigenvalues, that characterize the fact that $T_c$ and $\mathcal{S}_{\tilde{\theta}}$ are (almost) invariant.
-The negative eigenvalues $-\lambda_2,\dots,-\lambda_N$ associated to the direction tangent to the torus, force the angle variables to stay close to $\mathcal{S}_{\tilde{\theta}}$; the positive eigenvalues associated to the orthogonal direction to the torus, on the other hand tend to move the orbit far from the torus.
-In other words, when HOKM is synchronized then $T_c$ is an unstable invariant manifolds for~\cref{def:HOHam3} for $c>0$.
+The negative eigenvalues $-\lambda_2,\dots,-\lambda_N$ associated to the direction tangent to the torus, force the angle variables to stay close to $\mathcal{S}_{\tilde{\theta}}$; the positive eigenvalues associated to the orthogonal direction to the torus, on the other hand tend to move the orbit far away from the torus.
+In other words, when HOKM is synchronized then $T_c$ is an unstable invariant manifolds for~\eqref{def:HOHam3} for $c>0$. }